 RMIT uses the Echo360 platform for capturing lectures.
 Audio, video (copy of the projected image) and a camera input can be captured in a single session.
-When a booking is made for a specific room and time the capture device encodes audio, video and camera and delivers it to a centralised server system for student access.
+When a booking is made for a specific room and time the capture device encodes audio, video and camera and delivers it to a centralized server system for student access.
 Note: Camera selection is optional at time of booking.
+Echo360 Is intended to be able to go into any large L&T space, upon request and most commonly in Lecture Theatres.